 “Chief Technology Officer” (or “CTO”) sounds like a glamorous title.
 It’s right up there with “Chief Executive Officer” and “Chief Financial Officer” in the pecking order of a company’s leadership, and at big organizations, it’s quite an honor to hold.
 At an early stage startup, the distinction is slightly less exclusive.

-After talking to a number of CTOs in 2018, I’ve realized that the job of CTO in a startup is way different from that in a fortune 500 company; probably much more different than that of CEO or even CFO.
+After talking to a number of CTOs in the past few years, I’ve realized that the job of CTO in a startup is way different from that in a fortune 500 company; probably much more different than that of CEO or even CFO.
 While startup CTOs can hire developers to do specific tasks, filling in the rest of the gaps is still a huge responsibility.
 It’s likely that all that work will fall to the CTO.

 So rather than just oversee big picture technology direction or strategic partnerships (although he/she will certainly do that), a startup CTO pretty much does a bit of everything.

 Here are just a few of the things startup CTOs end up taking charge of - whether we like it or not:

 Most people who want a technical co-founder probably want someone to do this.
 Creating the first iteration of a startup’s product usually falls to the CTO, and that makes a lot of corporate CTO’s really bad for the job.
 Big company CTO’s are usually 2 or 3 levels of management away from day-to-day engineering.

 Startup CTOs should be very well versed in the tools and technologies available for building MVPs, whether those be web apps, mobile apps, desktop software, or hardware.
 They can’t be afraid to get their hands dirty because even if there is a budget to hire a team, the CTO will inevitably play back-up for any roles that can’t be filled immediately.

 2. Hiring engineers, IT professionals, and data scientists